petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/using-the-calendar-widget.md

 ### Categorization

-Tag your event or assign it to a category so it appears in relevant search results and gets published by any asset publisher set to publish content assigned to the same category.
+[Tag your event or assign it to a category](../../content-authoring-and-management/tags-and-categories.md) so it appears in relevant search results and gets published by any asset publisher set to publish content assigned to the same category.

-Read [Defining Categories and Vocabularies for Content](../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md) to learn more about categories and vocabularies.

 ![The Categorization section.](./using-the-calendar-widget/images/08.png)